Anthropology 101: The Prime Directive

-Where Northern Nigeria resisted until so many of the people came down with polio, in another section, the studies done were so useful that the vaccination became a test of the strength of the people.
+Where Northern Nigeria resisted vaccination and many of the citizens came down with polio, in another part of Africa, the studies done were so useful that the vaccination became a test of the strength of the people.

-Making it a bit more painful than it needed to be, all men and all women took that injection to prove how strong they were, and the children were encouraged to show that they could withstand it.
+Making the injection a bit more elaborate than it needed to be, all men and all women took that injection to prove how strong they were, and the children were encouraged to show that they could withstand it.

 Hence, everyone was voluntarily vaccinated.